Zoho CRM Review: Determine Whether It’s a Fit for You

 Zoho CRM is a flexible platform with advanced sales and marketing tools at an affordable cost.
 Despite an unintuitive UI and middling user support, mastery of this versatile CRM can yield big rewards for your business.

-Overall Rating star-fullstar-fullstar-fullstar-fullstar-full Cost star-fullstar-fullstar-fullstar-full Core Features star-fullstar-fullstar-fullstar-full Ease of Use star-fullstar-fullstar-full star-full Customization star-fullstar-fullstar-fullstar-full Integrations star-fullstar-fullstar-fullstar-full Support star-fullstar-fullstar-full star-full
+Overall Rating star-fullstar-fullstar-fullstar-full Cost star-fullstar-fullstar-fullstar-full Core Features star-fullstar-fullstar-fullstar-full Customization star-fullstar-fullstar-fullstar-full Integration star-fullstar-fullstar-fullstar-full Ease of Use star-fullstar-fullstar-full star-full Customer Support star-fullstar-fullstar-fullstar-fullstar-full

 Pros: